anandhachandru/springBoot/README.md

 # Spring Boot Base Application

-A Spring Boot web application example, using embedded Tomcat and package as an executable JAR file.
+A Spring Boot service application example, using embedded Tomcat and package as an executable JAR file.

 Technologies used :